 This course introduces standard concepts and techniques in homological algebra.
 Topics will include Abelian and additive categories; Chain complexes, homotopies and the homotopy category; Derived functors; Yoneda extension and its ring structure; Homological dimension and Koszul complexe; Spectral sequences; Triangulated categories, and the derived category.
 Not offered 2023-24.

 Plane curves, rational functions, affine and projective varieties, products, local properties, birational maps, divisors, differentials, intersection numbers, schemes, sheaves, general varieties, vector bundles, coherent sheaves, curves and surfaces.

 Topics in Algebraic Geometry

 This course will cover advanced topics in algebraic geometry that will vary from year to year.
 Topics will be listed on the math option website prior to the start of classes.
 Previous topics have included geometric invariant theory, moduli of curves, logarithmic geometry, Hodge theory, and toric varieties.
 This course can be repeated for credit.
-Not offered 2022-23.
+Part a not offered 2023-24.

 Information Theory and Applications

 Overview of measure theory.
 Random walks and the Strong law of large numbers via the theory of martingales and Markov chains.
 Characteristic functions and the central limit theorem.
 Poisson process and Brownian motion.
 Topics in statistics.
 Part b not offered 2023-24.